 Once you get a positive result (check your test instructions for details), you should have sex that day and for the next few days.
 These test kits are available over the counter at your pharmacy.
 Shop for ovulation prediction kits.

 Basal body temperature

-This method isn’t always reliable because there are a lot of different factors (like infection) that can cause a rise in temperature.
+Other concerns that this method isn’t always reliable include different factors — such as infection — that can cause a rise in temperature.
 Some women also find it difficult to detect that rise in temperature.